Find Any File is Shareware

 Searching on NAS systems (Synology, QNAP).

-Initiate search from programs such as Alfred, Keyboard Maestro and PopClip.
+Initiate search from programs such as Alfred, Keyboard Maestro, Raycast and PopClip.

 Disable the alternating row colors in results.